AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Concluding remarks

 \section{Concluding remarks}

 In this paper, we proposed \ourname{}, a method to estimate the Doppler frequency of a target in an \textit{asynchronous} \ac{isac} system featuring \textit{mobile} \ac{isac} devices.
 Our approach effectively disentangles the target's Doppler frequency from the phase offsets due to clock asynchrony and the Doppler caused by the device movement if at least $2$ static multipath components are available.
-By exploiting phase differences across multipath components, across time, and the multipath geometry, \ourname{} casts Doppler estimation as a non-linear least-square problem that can be iteratively solved, attaining high-quality estimates for the target's Doppler frequency and the velocity of the moving \ac{isac} device.
-Differently from traditional \ac{dft}-based processing, \ourname{} handles channel estimates obtained at irregular time intervals.
-Moreover, it can be seamlessly integrated with measurements from an \ac{imu} sensor, positioned on the moving \ac{isac} device, to provide increased robustness as some of the static paths become temporarily unavailable. \ourname{} has been thoroughly assessed via theoretical analysis, numerical simulation, and experimental evaluation, showing that its performance is comparable to that achieved with static \ac{isac} devices.
+By exploiting phase differences across multipath components, across time, and the multipath geometry, \ourname{} casts Doppler estimation as a non-linear least-squares problem that is solved through alternating minimization, attaining high-quality estimates for the target's Doppler frequency and the velocity of the moving \ac{isac} device.
+In contrast with traditional \ac{music}-based processing, \ourname{} handles channel estimates obtained at irregular time intervals.
+Moreover, it can be seamlessly integrated with measurements from an \ac{imu} sensor, positioned on the moving \ac{isac} device, to provide increased robustness as some of the static paths become temporarily unavailable. \ourname{} has been thoroughly assessed via theoretical analysis, numerical simulation, and experiments on moving object and human targets, showing comparable performance to static \ac{isac} devices.

 \appendices